Choosing your wedding flowers

 Spring

-Perfect for spring bouquets are Orchids, they are a sign of beauty.
-Phalaenopsis Orchids are large flowers that really make a statement while Cattleya Orchids are beautiful for romantic weddings as they are usually white with shades of pink or lavender in the center.
-Anemone represents unfading love and a ray of colours including brilliant reds, pinks and purples, while daffodils range from yellows to whites and are great for center Pieces.
+Perfect for spring bouquets are Orchids; they are a sign of beauty.
+Phalaenopsis Orchids are large flowers that make a statement.
+At the same time, Cattleya Orchids are beautiful for romantic weddings as they are usually white with shades of pink or lavender in the centre.
+Anemone represents unfading love and a ray of colours, including brilliant reds, pinks and purples, while daffodils range from yellows to whites and are great for centre Pieces.

 Summer

-Ideal for summer months are forget-me-not and Stephanotis.
-Small blue flowers with short stems, representing true love.
-Forget-me knots are great for filling bouquets with colour while Stephanotis are white, waxy flowers that make excellent button holes.
-Chrysanthemums are colourful daisy like blooms that come in a range of sixes.
-The lime green satin variety is perfect for complimenting bright bouquet.
-Carnations are a symbol of good health and energy, while sunflowers are always a summer favorite.
+Ideal for summer months are forget-me-not and Stephanotis—small blue flowers with short stems representing true love.
+Forget-me knots are great for filling bouquets with colour, while Stephanotis are white, waxy flowers that make excellent button holes.
+Chrysanthemums are colourful daisy-like blooms that come in a range of sixes.
+The lime green satin variety is perfect for complimenting bright bouquets.
+Carnations symbolise good health and energy, while sunflowers are always a summer favourite.

 Autumn

-This autumn is all about the vintage look; faded pinks are really in this season and create an amazing look.
-The pink illusion Rose looks amazing in bouquets.
-For a mellow autumn wedding you could go for Gladiolus that come in a warm, soft peach colour or a bright exotic bird of paradise for a more dramatic look.
-Honeysuckle is a symbol of generosity and devoted affection, while white heather represents protection.
-Arcacia little yellow flowers that represent friendship and secret passion.
+This autumn is all about the vintage look; faded pinks are in this season and create a fantastic look.
+The pink illusion Rose looks terrific in bouquets.
+For a mellow autumn wedding, you could go for Gladiolus, which comes in a warm, soft peach colour or a bright exotic bird of paradise for a more dramatic look.
+Honeysuckle symbolises generosity and devoted affection, while white heather represents protection.
+Arcacia’s little yellow flowers represent friendship and secret passion.

 Winter